Grants to support celebrations

 Community and Philanthropy Partnerships Week is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great work they are already doing in the cities and regions right across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

 To help community groups and their philanthropic supporters celebrate their partnerships, there are a small number of grants available of up to $10,000.
-This year, the grants program has closed, and applications are currently being assessed.
+The recipients of this year's grants have been announced.

 The program is independently administered by the Foundation for Rural and Regional Renewal and is open to not-for-profit groups operating in urban or rural and regional Australia.